-- 60-minutes prior to the operating hour PJM will execute the Ancillary Services Optimizer (ASO).
-The ASO will jointly optimize energy, synchronized reserves, nonsynchronized reserves and regulation based on forecast system conditions to determine an economic set of inflexible reserve resources to commit for the operating hour. - Any self-scheduled offers for synchronized reserves that are available at the time of the ASO execution will be assumed valid and committed for the hour as needed. - Any reserve commitments on inflexible resources that are made will be locked for the operating hour and communicated via eMKT. - The following reserve information will be posted to eMKT 30-minutes prior to the operating hour: - Reserve requirements for the RTO and each sub-zone - Estimated Tier 1 for the RTO and each sub-zone - Total synchronized and non-synchronized reserves available for the RTO and each sub-zone - Total pool-committed inflexible reserves for the RTO and each sub-zone - o Total self-scheduled synchronized reserves for the RTO and each sub-zone
+60-minutes prior to the operating hour PJM will execute the Ancillary Services Optimizer (ASO).
+The ASO will jointly optimize energy, synchronized reserves, non-synchronized reserves and regulation based on forecast system conditions to determine an economic set of inflexible reserve resources to commit for the operating hour.

-PJM © 2014 Revision 698, Effective Date: 08/21/2014
+Any self-scheduled offers for synchronized reserves that are available at the time of the ASO execution will be assumed valid and committed for the hour.

+Any reserve commitments on inflexible resources that are made will be locked for the operating hour and communicated via Markets Gateway.

+The following reserve information will be posted to Markets Gateway 30-minutes prior to the operating hour:

+Reserve requirements for the RTO and each sub-zone
-- Forecasted reserve shortage quantities for the RTO and any sub-zone - Any additional Tier 2 synchronized reserves required in real-time in excess of the current Tier 1 on the system and the Tier 2 commitments will be committed via the joint optimization of energy and reserves. - Additional Tier 2 synchronized reserve commitments made in real-time may be made on either flexible or inflexible reserves resources by the RTSCED and ITSCED applications, respectively.
-Commitments on flexible reserves resources may change with each execution of the RT SCED application while commitments on inflexible reserve resources will respect the minimum run time of those resources. - Flexible reserve resource Tier 2 commitments will not be posted to eMKT but will be telemetered via ICCP or other communication protocol to resource owners. - Additional inflexible resource commitments will be communicated to the resource owners via phone call or internet notification. - Any resource that is committed for Tier 2 when a synchronized reserve event occurs is obligated to respond for their commitment at the start of the event within 10 minutes. - For the purpose of determining the most economic set of resources with which to meet the Synchronized Reserve requirement, PJM will calculate a resourcespecific merit order price for each resource using the following methodology:

-Resource merit order price (\$/MWh) = Resource synchronized reserve offer + estimated resource opportunity cost per MWh of capability + energy use per MWh of capability + condense startup cost
+- Estimated Tier 1 for the RTO and each sub-zone - Total synchronized and non-synchronized reserves available for the RTO and each subzone - Total pool-committed inflexible reserves for the RTO and each sub-zone - Total self-scheduled synchronized reserves for the RTO and each sub-zone - Forecasted reserve shortage quantities for the RTO and any sub-zone - Any additional Tier 2 synchronized reserves required in real-time in excess of the current Tier 1 on the system and the inflexible Tier 2 commitments will be committed via the joint optimization of energy, reserves and regulation. - Additional Tier 2 synchronized reserve commitments made in real-time may be made on flexible reserves resources by the RT SCED application and inflexible reserves resources recommendations by the IT SCED application.
+Commitments on flexible reserves resources may change with each execution of the RT SCED application while commitments on inflexible reserve resources will respect the minimum run time of those resources. - Flexible reserve resource Tier 2 commitments will not be posted to Markets Gateway but will be telemetered via ICCP or other communication protocol to resource owners. - Additional inflexible resource commitments will be communicated to the resource owners via phone call and ICCP or other communication protocol. - Any resource that is committed for Tier 2 when a synchronized reserve event occurs is obligated to respond for their commitment at the start of the event within 10 minutes. - For the purpose of determining the most economic set of resources with which to meet the Synchronized Reserve requirement, PJM will calculate a resource-specific merit order price for each resource using the following methodology: - Resource merit order price (\$/MWh) = Resource synchronized reserve offer + estimated resource opportunity cost per MWh of capability + energy use per MWh of capability + condense startup cost

+Note

-Note: Condense startup cost is not included in the determination of the clearing price.
+Condense startup cost is not included in the determination of the clearing price.

-The resource synchronized reserve offer is that which is submitted by the owner via the eMKT System by 1800 hours on the day preceding the operating day.
+The resource synchronized reserve offer is that which is submitted by the owner via the Markets Gateway System by 1415 hours on the day preceding the operating day.